By Elizabeth McGuire

 The daily project has required considerable effort.
 Some days it takes 50 photos to get one perfect image.
 Some days it feels like a chore.

 “When you’re doing it every day, you have to get creative with the when and how and where of it,” she said.
 “I’ve picked up trash downtown after work wearing wedges.
 You gotta do what you gotta do.”

 Sondecker’s main motivation comes from knowing that there’s trash out there, and if she doesn’t pick it up nobody else will.
 Thanks to her work, though, she’s inspiring many more Austinites to help change that story.

 You, too, can be a part of Sondecker’s story!
 Wednesday, May 30, 2018, marks Sondecker’s official 365th day, and Austin Parks Foundation is helping her celebrate a few days later by hosting a Saturday hike/clean combo at the trail that started it all.
 Everyone is welcome!
 Meet at the Barton Creek Greenbelt’s 360 Access Point on Saturday, June 2, 2018, from 9:00am to 12:00pm.

 June 2nd also happens to be National Trails Day, and we can’t think of a better way to honor both events.
 Hope to see you there!
-For details and to register, click here, and be sure to check out Julie’s instagram account here.
+For details and to register, click here.